 The Springsteen song is from his breakthrough album Born To Run.
 The soulful tune is one of the reasons this is my favorite Springsteen record.
 The footage, by the way, is from a film that captures the two final dates in New York City from the band’s 1999-2000 reunion tour, which had been their first in eleven years.
 What a triumphant performance!

 The mighty E Street Band that night featured Roy Bittan (piano, backing vocals), Steven Van Zandt (guitar, backing vocals), Garry Tallent (bass, backing vocals), Max Weinberg (drums), Nils Lofgren (guitar, backing vocals), Danny Federici (organ, accordion), Patti Scialfa (acoustic guitar, backing vocals) and, of course, the big man Clarence Clemons (saxophones).
 Except for Federici and Clemons, who passed away in 2008 and 2011, respectively, all of these amazing musicians remain members of the band to this day.
-Boy, this footage wants to see them again so badly!
+Boy, this footage wants me to see them again so badly!

 Van Zandt’s first studio record of new original material in 20 years features mighty backing band The Disciples of Soul